 SCPC was also required to deliver and submit to the lessor a performance security amounting to \$\mathbb{P}34.83\$ million in the form of Stand-by Letter of Credits.
 The Performance Security shall be maintained by SCPC in full force and effect continuously without any interruption until the Performance Security expiration date.
-The Performance Security initially must be effective for the period of one year from the date of issue, to be replaced prior to expiration every year thereafter and shall at all times remain valid.
+The Performance Security initially must be effective for the period of one (1) year from the date of issue, to be replaced prior to expiration every year thereafter and shall at all times remain valid.

-In the event that the lessor issues an OEN and SCPC buys the option assets in consideration for the grant of the option, the land purchase price should be equivalent to the highest of the following and / or amounts: (i) assessment of the Provincial Assessors of Batangas Province; (ii) the assessment of the Municipal or City Assessor having jurisdiction over the particular portion of the leased premises; (iii) the zonal valuation of Bureau of Internal Revenue or, (iv) \$21.00 per square meter.
+In the event that the lessor issues an OEN and SCPC buy the option assets, the land purchase price should be equivalent to the highest of the following and/or amounts: (i) assessment of the Provincial Assessors of Batangas Province; (ii) the assessment of the Municipal or City Assessor having jurisdiction over the particular portion of the leased premises; (iii) the zonal valuation of Bureau of Internal Revenue or, (iv) 21.00 per square meter (dollar).
 Valuation basis for (i) to (iii) shall be based on the receipt of PSALM of the option to exercise notice.
-The exchange rate to be used should be the Philippine Dealing Exchange rate at the date of receipt of PSALM of the OEN.